Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Results

 \section{Results}

-This section demonstrates the power of our TTA and KATANA classifiers against other robust methods, presents ablation studies we conducted to improve the model performance and computation time, and lastly shows accuracy on adaptive white-box attack.
-KATANA results using other classifiers such as logistic regression and SVM instead of the random forest are inferior and presented in the supp. mat.
+We evaluate the performance of ARF on adversarial attacks and compare it to other robust methods.
+We also present ablation studies conducted to improve the model performance and computation time.
+Lastly, we show accuracies on adaptive black-box and white-box attacks.
+Alternative simple machine learning classifiers such as logistic regression and SVM were found to be inferior to random forest; This comparison appears in the Appendix.

-{\bf Transferability.} While we train here KATANA on each attack, in the supp. mat. we show its great transferability capabilities and that it can be trained on all attacks together.
+{\bf Transferability.} While here we train and test ARF using all non-adaptive attacks (black-box and gray-box), in the Appendix. we demonstrate an excellent generalization to unseen, non-adaptive attacks.